-Among the city’s most acclaimed restaurateurs, Chicago-born Donald J. Madia has mastered the art of collaboration to execute his unerring instincts for style, atmosphere and hospitality.
-His unique blend of visionary inspiration, attention to detail and sense of unlimited possibilities informs all he touches, as evidenced in Blackbird, avec, The Publican, The Violet Hour, Big Star, Publican Quality Meats, Nico Osteria, Dove’s Luncheonette, Publican Quality Bread, Publican Tavern O’Hare and Publican Anker.
+Among the city’s most acclaimed restaurateurs, Chicago-born Donnie J. Madia has mastered the art of collaboration to execute his unerring instincts for style, atmosphere and hospitality.
+His unique blend of visionary inspiration, attention to detail and sense of unlimited possibilities informs all he touches, as evidenced in Blackbird, avec, The Publican, The Violet Hour, Big Star, Publican Quality Meats, Dove’s Luncheonette, Publican Quality Bread, Café Cancale, Publican Tavern O’Hare and Pacific Standard Time.

 His gift for connecting talented individuals and business acumen was recognized by the James Beard Foundation in 2015, when he was awarded Outstanding Restaurateur.
 A consummate family man, Madia carries on the tradition of warmth and hospitality learned from his mother, Clara, and her twin sister, Rita.